NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 In the next sections, we'll go through the high-level implementation of the `arithmetic-workspace`, the `algebraic-server`, the `geometric-server`, and the clients that will consume the services.

-We don't want to overwhelm you with too much code so we'll keep the examples simple and focused on the core concepts.
+We don't want to overwhelm you with too much code, so we'll keep the snippets simple and focus on the core concepts of the architecture.

-However, you can find the full source code of the project on GitHub:
-- [arithmetic-workspace](
-- [algebraic-server](
-- [geometric-server](
-- [clients](

 ## Rust's Workspaces: the `arithmetic-workspace`